-The pension deficit increased to £8,801,000 as at 31 March 2024, from an opening position of breakeven (i.e. £zero) position at 1 April 2023.
-The statement produced by the Fund's Actuary showed a closing net surplus position of £38,651,000 as at 31st March 2024.
+The pension deficit increased to £11,102k as at 31 March 2025, from an opening deficit position of £8,801k at 1 April 2024.
+The statement produced by the Fund's Actuary showed a closing net surplus position of £55,260k as at 31st March 2025.
 However, IAS19 imposes a limit on the maximum amount of surplus which can be recognised on the Employers Balance Sheet and following further calculations by the Fund's Actuary, an adjustment was applied that derecognises the surplus and moved the valuation into a deficit.
 The movement from the previous year is mainly due to the change in financial assumptions used by the actuary particularly the increase in the discount rate impacting liabilities.
 These assumptions are determined by the Actuary and represent the market conditions at the reporting date.
 However, the Authority relies and places assurance on the professional judgement of the Actuary and the assumptions used to calculate this actuarial valuation.
 Full details of the movement in the liability are shown in the Notes to the Accounts, Note 34.